siddharth-maharana/siddharth-maharana.github.io/_pages/about.md

 Hi.
 I am Siddharth and you have landed on my research website.
 I am an astronomer by profession.

+From August 2026, I will be starting as Assistant Profressor at the Inter-University Centre for Astronomy And Astrophysics (IUCAA) in Pune, India.

-Currently, I am a Post-Doctoral Research Fellow at the University of Oxford, United Kingdom.
+I am currently a PostDoctoral Research Fellow at the University of Oxford, United Kingdom.
 Prior to this, I was at the South African Astronomical Observatory in the beautiful city of Cape Town in South Africa since May 2023.
-I work within the Instrumentation Lab of SAAO on various instrument and technology development projects for astronomy applications.

 Prior to coming to Cape Town, before a brief sojourn in the Greek island of Crete, I obtained my Ph.D. from Inter-University Center for Astronomy and Astrophysics (IUCAA) in Pune, India under the supervision of Prof. A N Ramaprakash.